andrzejlisek/TextPaint/Readme_ANSI.md

 * **\[** \- Decrease playing speed\.
 * **/** \- Reset playing speed\.
 * **Page Up** or **Page Down** \- Prowse for previous or next file\.
+* **,** \- Copy screen to clipboard\.
 * **\\** \- ANSI processing parameters and display configuration\.

 In order to quit application, ples the **Esc** key to return to information and press **Tab** key to quit\.

+## Mouse operation

+During animation display, you can use mouse for copy any screen area into clipboard\.
+The area will be rectangular between mouse button press and release\.
+The area will not be highlighted\.

 ## Status bar